deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 The `data` directory contains the documents of the datashed.
 It is up to the user to set up an ingest process, e.g. in the form of a Python script.

+#### Configuration

 The `datashed.toml` contains metadata about the project and important runtime options.

 ```toml
 [metadata]